franz-josef-kaiser/filterama/readme.md

 Make sure that your Custom Post Type Taxonomy declares `show_admin_column => true` in its `$args` array.
 Filterama will only hook those taxonomies with `show_admin_column` set to true.

+## Security Issues

+**Do not!** use the issue tracker if you find a security issue.
+Those are public.
+Please instead send an email to the address that you can read [on my profile](https://github.com/franz-josef-kaiser).
+Else people could use that exploit on your site as well.
+Thank you in advance.

 ## Screenshots